 Bidding set to open on STAMP infrastructure work

-The Genesee County Economic Development Center (GCEDC) today announced that bids for infrastructure work at STAMP have been released.
+The Genesee County Economic Development Center (GCEDC) today announced that bids for infrastructure work at STAMP -- Science, Technology and Advanced Manufacturing Park -- have been released.
 A legal notice announcing the bids will be published March 20.

 The GCEDC also will host a pre-bid conference on March 29 at 10 a.m. at the MedTech Centre’s Innovation Zone so that interested parties can ask questions about specifications for the bids and other relevant information, including MWBE requirements and the Project Labor Agreement (PLA).